benravago/WSAdapter/README.md

 3. I also had some html/js code for a move verbose api demonstrator.
 I hope to be able to port that to ES6 as well.

+4. 'worker.jar' contains a patched org.apache.axis.transport.http.SimpleAxisWorker class file.
+The patch is in src/org/apache/axis/transport/http/SimpleAxisWorker.diff and the patched source is beside that.
+The patch makes SimpleAxisWorker serve requests that don't start with 'axis/' as resource streams from the classpath.
+That's how SimpleAxisServer is able to return the interop/test.{html,css} files.
+Without this patch, a more complicated web server (like Tomcat) would have to be set up for the 'echo' application.